Last Updated on January 25, 2026 by Sandy Williams

 📍Problems with Del Webb Catalina

 Del Webb Catalina is Pulte’s latest 55+ community in Lakewood Ranch.
-This community will have a grand clubhouse, state-of-the-art wellness and fitness facility and plenty of pickleball.
-But beware, there could be problems with Catalina in the future.
+This community will have a grand clubhouse, state-of-the-art wellness and fitness facility, and plenty of pickleball.
+However, there could be issues with Catalina in the future.

-Del Webb Catalina’s proximity to Bradenton Motorsports Park, a venue known for drag racing, raises potential concerns about noise pollution.
+Del Webb Catalina’s proximity to Bradenton Motorsports Park, a drag-racing venue, raises concerns about potential noise pollution.
 The sound of cars racing, particularly during events, could disrupt the quiet many residents expect from an active adult community.
 For noise-sensitive individuals, this may be a significant factor to consider when evaluating whether to purchase a home in Del Webb Catalina.

 The closest house to the drag strip will be roughly 2,000 feet or 6.5 football fields away.